ashkan-mokarian/VACVPlaques-dataset-tools/README.md

 Contains code and script for data analysis (exploration and preparation) for VACV Plaques dataset.

-# Main steps to create dataset for infectio-photorealism
+# related to infectio-photorealism - Main steps to create dataset

 ## Creating spots .csv data using trackmate
 [These options](./attachments/trackmate_configs.txt) are used with trackmate to